 Joint Tour Frequency

 The joint tour frequency models are applied to determine the total number of joint tours undertaken by the household.
 The model uses tour frequency (0, 1 and 2+) and purpose combinations as the alternatives.
 The characteristics of the joint tour are also determined by sequentially applying a tour party composition model and then a person participation model.
 The Figure 3-7 compares the number of joint tours undertaken by household of different size in the target data and in the model output.
-The results shows that the two are reasonably close.
+The results show that the target data and the model output are reasonably close.
 No calibration was required for the joint tour frequency models.

-Section 3.7 Tour Time of Day Choice Models
+Section 3.7 Tour Time-of-Day Choice Models

 The tour time-of-day choice model simultaneously predicts the tour start and tour end times.
 In the ARC ABM, the tour start and end times are represented with a resolution of 30 minutes, or 48 time-bins per day.
 The model is segmented by tour purpose.
 While models for some tour purposes were estimated jointly , the calibration was performed separately by tour purpose.
 The mandatory tour time of-day choice models did not require calibration.
 The non-mandatory tour models required minor adjustments to the alternative specific constants.
-Specifically, models that were jointly estimated (for example - Maintenance/shopping and Social/Discretionary) required some additional constants to clearly capture purpose-specific peaking patterns.
+Specifically, models that were jointly estimated (for example - Maintenance/Shopping and Social/Discretionary) required additional constants to clearly capture purpose-specific peaking patterns.
 The tour time-of-day choice models employ shift effects to capture the tails of the diurnal distributions.
 This specification ensures that extreme periods (very short durations or very long durations) have the maximum disutility and hence are less likely to be chosen.
 However, in application the alternative would still get a non-zero probability even though the observed percentage share might be zero.
 This discrepancy was addressed by adding negative constants to certain time bins.

 The three dimensions of the model - departure, arrival and duration - are correlated though not perfectly so.
 As such, when two dimensions are adjusted, the third generally self-adjusts.
 The dimensions to adjust were chosen based on deviation from the observed patterns.
 Alternative specific constants were applied to periods that showed a material difference relative to the observed data.
 The base alternative is represented by all those periods for which no alternative specific constant is being specified.
 There is no need to explicitly define one and scale all others as was done with some of the previous models.
 Figure 3-8a through Figure 3-8i compare the observed and the predicted temporal profiles of tours by purpose.

 Section 3.8 Non-Mandatory Tour Primary Destination Choice

 The non-mandatory tour primary destination choice model determines the location of the tour primary destination for each of the six non-mandatory tour purposes.
 Size terms for non-mandatory tours were not revised during this calibration.
-During the 2018 calibration effort, the models were calibrated to targets from the 2011 ARC HTS expanded to the 2015 base year conditions.
+During the 2018 calibration effort, the models were calibrated to targets from the 2011 ARC Household Travel Survey expanded to the 2015 base year conditions.
 Summaries of the tour length frequency distributions and average tour length were developed for both estimated and observed data.
-The calibration was done with the aim of matching the shape of the observed tour length curves (the distance between the tour origin and primary destination).
+The calibration was done with the aim of matching the shape of the observed tour length frequency curves (the distance between the tour origin and primary destination).
 All of the models required additional adjustments to the constants on the distance terms in order to better match observed trip length frequency distributions.